 Can You Freeze Mayonnaise

-The water and oil in mayonnaise is emulsified only because of the egg yolk.
-Once the emulsion breaks due to the freezing and thawing process, you can never bring it back again.
+Water and oil are only emulsified in mayonnaise because of the egg yolk.
+Once this emulsion breaks due to the freezing and thawing process, it is impossible to bring it back again.

-Mayonnaise is not like tomato paste or puree.
-When water separates from the latter, you can stir it up back to revive the desired consistency.
+Mayonnaise is not like tomato paste or puree – when water separates from these items, you can stir them up again to get back the desired consistency.

 Special considerations must be observed when storing homemade mayonnaise.
-If you used olive oil, don’t even refrigerate it.
-Consume it right away because this type of oil solidifies easily.
+If you used olive oil, don’t even refrigerate it – it can solidify too easily.

 How to Preserve Mayonnaise